MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 | other\_db\_args | Mandatory.
 Four parameters to create the Administration database:SQL type, Codeset,Territory and Collate.
 Default value: DB2 UTF-8 US SYSTEM. |

 ### MFP Analytics
-This script package sets up the {{ site.data.keys.mf_analytics_server }} in a WebSphere Application Server full profile or WebSphere Application Server Liberty profile server, and sets up the connection and mapping of Analytics administration security roles to an external TDS or AD server.
+This script package sets up {{ site.data.keys.mf_analytics_server }} in a WebSphere Application Server full profile or WebSphere Application Server Liberty profile server, and sets up the connection and mapping of Analytics administration security roles to an external TDS or AD server.
 It must be used with the WebSphere Application Server Liberty profile server or WebSphere Application Server full profile (display name: Standalone server) software component .
 It must be installed after the Liberty profile or Standalone server software component.

 | Parameter | Description |
 |-----------|-------------|